Is It Safe To Drive With a Leaking Battery

 1. Put on protective gear

 Before you start, you have to put your protective gear on.
-You will need eye googles and rubber gloves.
+You will need eye goggles and rubber gloves.
 Also, make sure that your hands are not exposed, so wear a long shirt.
 The battery acid is dangerous to the skin and eyes so you have to be careful.

 2. Inspect the leaked area before removing the battery